 A Cancer Resource Center is a place in your community for you to get free answers to many of your questions about cancer.
 These centers have trained American Cancer Society volunteers and staff who can help you find the information, programs, and services you and your family need.

 The Cancer Survivors Network is a free online community created by and for people with cancer and their families.
 This online community is a welcoming, safe place for people to find hope and inspiration from others who have “been there.”
 Services include discussion boards, chat rooms, and personal Web space to tell your story, blog, post images, exchange private messages with members, and much more.
 Check it out at http://csn.cancer.org.

 The American Cancer Society Hope Lodge Network offers people with cancer and their families a free, temporary place to stay when their best hope for quality care is far from home.
 By not having to worry about where to stay or how to pay for lodging, Hope Lodge guests can focus on getting well.
-And Hope Lodge offers much more than just free lodging.
-It provides a nurturing, home-like environment where patients and caregivers can retreat to private rooms or connect with others who are dealing with cancer and cancer treatment.
-The Society can tell you if there are other resources offering free or low-cost lodging in cities where a Hope Lodge is not available.
+And Hope Lodge facilities offer much more than just free lodging.
+They provide a nurturing, home-like environment where patients and caregivers can retreat to private rooms or connect with others who are dealing with cancer and cancer treatment.
+The Society can tell you if there are other resources offering free or low-cost lodging in cities where a Hope Lodge facility is not available.